-- 1. God took care of Paul through the trial, healing him instantaneously. - 2.
-God used the trial to reach many for Christ.
-The Melitians saw the delivering power of God, and by seeing His care for Paul, they were more ready to listen to the gospel.
-They would soon learn that God was the only true and living God, the God who was truly alive and who saved and looked after all who truly trusted Him.
+2. Paul was able to reach many for Christ.
+The Melitians saw the delivering power of God, and by seeing God's care for Paul, they were more ready to listen to the gospel.
+They would soon learn that Jesus was the only true and living God, the One who was truly alive, and who saved and looked after all who truly trusted Him.

 Whatever trial you're going through, "shake it off and put it under your feet!"
 The enemy may set one trap and then another, "be not alarmed for God is with you!"

-The enemy tried to drown Paul, it didn't work, he escaped; the enemy then tried to bite him, and that didn't work either, he shook it off and felt no harm.
-There was a calmness about him, because most people would have panicked.
-But Paul was different; he understood and trusted the promises of God that he would get to Rome in one piece.
+- The enemy tried to drown Paul, it didn't work, he escaped. - The enemy then tried to bite him, and that didn't work either, he shook it off and felt no harm.

+We see that there was a calmness about him because most people would have panicked, but Paul was different; he understood and trusted the promises of God, that he would get to Rome in one piece.

 28:6 Howbeit they looked when he should have swollen, or fallen down dead suddenly: but after they had looked a great while, and saw no harm come to him, they changed their minds, and said that he was a god.
 How awesome is our God?
 The Melitians were really looking for his hand to be swollen, then keel over and die.
-People will always think;
+People will always think: